malli2017/location-service-workshop/aws/README.md

        - browse and choose *aws-setup/aws_ansiblecc_key*
     * go to **Session** and enter ubuntu@${GROUP_BUILDSERVER_IP}

- 3. When connected to the buildserver: cd to the project directory containing the platform scripts ```cd location-service-workshop/ansible```
+ 3. When connected to the buildserver: cd to the project directory containing the platform scripts ```cd location-service-workshop/aws/ansible```
  4. Test connectivity with staging servers ```ansible -i staging -m ping allservers```
  5. Test connectivity with production servers ```ansible -i production -m ping allservers```
- 5. Follow the instructions (take a look through the YAML files while waiting, start with site.yml)
+ 6. Roles are ansible scripts that manage a specific task.
+We use roles that install docker, java and jenkins.
+These roles are provided by the community.
+All the roles we require are listed in *requirements.yml* and must be installed with the command below:

+        ansible-galaxy install -r requirements.yml

+ 7. We are now ready to install our acceptance environment.
+A complete environment is decribed in the *site.yml* playbook.
+    We can run this playbook against staging and production to get identical environments.
+Let's install staging:

+        ansible-playbook -i staging site.yml

+ 8. Now install production as well

+        ansible-playbook -i production site.yml

+ 9. Now open Jenkins.
+Goto the buildserver IP address in the browser with port number 8080

+         username: admin
+         password: admin

+         Click on Install selected plugins
+         Leave the defaults + select the jUnit plugin

+         Click Install, wait for the installation to complete Click finish (do not edit IP address jenkins suggest)